Land & Buildings Assets

 Work closely with partners including Southeast Michigan Council of Governments, Greening of Detroit, and the Erb Family Foundation to collect information pertaining to green infrastructure best practices.
 The information will be compiled into a handbook and distributed to community stakeholders to inform the selection of design solutions for a range of conditions.
 Such design solutions will also be coordinated with city, state, and federal agencies to deploy green infrastructure pilots on vacant land to demonstrate the design, execution, and impact of such systems.

 Dendro-remediation is the process by which trees are used to reduce and eliminate toxic substances in the soil over time.
 It is a low cost, long-term means for treating the soil and preparing it for future use.
-The DFC Implementation Office will coordinate with the Greening of Detroit to identify sites for dendro- remediation implementation by developing a comprehensive map of contaminated sites in the City, using data from Michigan’s Department of Environmental Quality (DEQ) and the Environmental Protection Agency (EPA).
+DFC will coordinate with the Greening of Detroit to identify sites for dendro- remediation implementation by developing a comprehensive map of contaminated sites in the City, using data from Michigan’s Department of Environmental Quality (DEQ) and the Environmental Protection Agency (EPA).
 DFC will provide Greening of Detroit with an initial list of sites, and then engage the City of Detroit and the Michigan Land Bank about securing permission to conduct dendro- remediation.